samruddhi-2709/assgn2/SUBMISSION.md

 > 2. Upload to Google Drive and share with the instructors
 > 3. List the links below

+## Data Cleaning and Preparation
+The dataset used for this assignment was downloaded from the UN Data portal and focuses on CO₂ emissions across different regions and countries over multiple years.
+To make the dataset easier to understand and analyze, I performed a few basic cleaning and formatting steps.
+First, I organized the dataset into clear and meaningful columns.
+The columns used were region/country/area, year, series, value, and source.
+This structure ensures that each row represents a single data record with a specific region, year, and data category.

+Next, I cleaned the value column.
+Some values contained commas and decimal points, which can cause issues during numerical analysis.
+I removed the commas and decimal points so that all values are stored in a consistent numeric format.
+This makes the data easier to use for calculations, comparisons, and visualizations.

 ## R Notebooks Links

 - [Notebook 1](notebook1-google-drive-link)